Sharjah Chamber enhances cooperation with Hong Kong in international commercial arbitration

 PHOTO

-Sharjah: The Sharjah Chamber of Commerce and Industry (SCCI) engaged in discussions with a high-level judicial delegation from the Hong Kong Special Administrative Region, exploring avenues for enhancing cooperation between both nations in the field of commercial and investment laws.
+SHARJAH - The Sharjah Chamber of Commerce and Industry (SCCI) and a high-level judicial delegation from the Hong Kong Special Administrative Region, explored avenues for enhancing cooperation in the field of commercial and investment laws.

 Both sides also discussed establishing a strategic partnership that will not only enhance the investment climate but also spur the development of bilateral trade prospects between the UAE and Hong Kong, driving them to more integrated and prosperous heights.